 Sustainable Changes for Stress Management

 Effectively managing stress isn't something you should do every-so-often when things pile up and you feel overwhelmed.
-You need to incorporate stress management techniques into your day, every day.
-It needs to be viewed with the same importance as eating.
+You should incorporate stress management techniques into your day, every day.
+View it with the same importance you give to eating!

 Don't try to change your entire life overnight, though.
 It's not reasonable, and it never sticks.
 Doing a little every day is much better for building the momentum that will serve you well over the long-term.